AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/content-fragment-models.md

 ---
 # Defining Content Fragment Models {#content-fragment-models}

 In this chapter learn how to model content and build a schema with **Content Fragment Models**.
-You will review existing models and create a new model.
-You will also learn about the different data types that can be used to define a schema as part of the model.
+You will learn about the different data types that can be used to define a schema as part of the model.

-In this chapter you will create a new model for a **Contributor**, which is the data model for those users that author magazine and adventure content as part of the WKND brand.
+In this chapter two simple models will be created, **Team** and **Person**.
+The **Team** data model has name, short name and description and references the **Person** data model, which has fullname, bio details, profile picture and occupations list.

+You are also welcome to create your own model following the basic steps and tweak the respective steps like GraphQL queries, and React App code or simply follow the steps outlined in these chapters.

 ## Prerequisites {#prerequisites}

-This is a multi-part tutorial and it is assumed that the steps outlined in the [Quick Setup](../quick-setup/local-sdk.md) have been completed.
+This is a multi-part tutorial and it is assumed that an [AEM author environment is available](./overview.md#prerequisites) and optionally the [WKND Shared sample content has been installed](./overview.md#install-sample-content).

 ## Objectives {#objectives}